-When heart failure symptoms strike, people can turn to Duke’s heart failure clinic for the intensive therapy they need right away.
-The clinic helps people avoid preventable emergency room visits and overnight hospital stays and can reduce the interruption in their lives.
+When heart failure symptoms strike, you can turn to Duke’s heart failure clinic for the intensive therapy you need right away.
+The clinic helps you avoid preventable emergency room visits and overnight hospital stays and can reduce the interruption in your lives.

 North Carolina’s First Acute Heart Failure Clinic

 Heart failure symptoms such as shortness of breath, leg and ankle swelling, and frequent coughing can be red flags to seek immediate medical care.
 These symptoms can mean a trip to the emergency room to wait for care or being admitted to the hospital for intensive care.

 Duke’s heart failure specialists provide that intensive care -- such as IV diuretics as well as management and adjustment of heart failure medications if needed -- at a daily heart failure clinic.
 It was the first of its kind in North Carolina and serves as a national training site for other hospitals.

 “We have the expertise and resources to manage heart failure fast,” said Duke cardiologist Chetan Patel, MD.

 How It Works

 A team of cardiologists and nurse practitioners staffs the daily clinic and collaborates with heart specialists throughout Duke Health.